Fwxzxh/MyResume/cv.typ

   (
     "Lead of a team of 4 developers.",
-    "Development of applications and platforms for small & medium size businesses.", "Focus on fullfil customer needs and delivering a reliable solution.", "C#, F#, WPF, SQL Databases, Python, HTML, JS, Go, Rust.", "Scrum Methodology.",
+    "Development of applications and platforms for small & medium size businesses.", "Focus on fullfil customer needs & delivering a reliable solution.", "Software solutions helped customers to improve current workflows and grow revenue.", "C#, F#, WPF, SQL Databases, Python, HTML, JS, Go, Rust.", "Scrum Methodology.",
   )